Provincie-Zuid-Holland/Provincie-Zuid-Holland-PZH-Wooverzicht/README.md

 To bring this application from a prototype to production here are some recommendations:

 1. Use a professional vector database that is able to handle large amounts of data.
+   1. Host database on own server and acces database using API calls.
 2. Combat bias in the database by making sure that each document has the same amount of chunks in the database.
 3. If possible, use a direct API connection to collect Woo-documents.
-4. Use OCR to increase possibilty of collection relevant data from PDFs.
+4. Use OCR to increase possibility of collection relevant data from PDFs.
 5. If recall needs to be increased, introduce term search together with vector search.